dotCMS/plugin-com.dotcms.dotsaml/README.md

 4.25) dotcms.saml.idp.metadata.protocol

-This is the attribute name to find the Idp Information on the idp-metadata.xml (the file provided from the OpenSAML server), the default used is
+This is the attribute name to find the Idp Information on the idp-metadata.xml (the file provided from the Shibboleth server), the default used is
 "urn:oasis:names:tc:SAML:2.0:protocol", probably you do not need to change it but if you can override it here if needed.

 4.26) dotcms.saml.idp.metadata.parser.classname